rescrv/blue/macarunes/README.md

 The verifier deliberately collapses most proof failures into `Error::ProofInvalid`.
 For authorization decisions, treat `ProofInvalid` as "not authorized" rather than trying to distinguish wrong secrets, missing contexts, expired caveats, tampering, or missing discharges.
+For controlled diagnostics, log the `Debug` output of the macaroon and verifier together:
+`Macaroon` shows public location, identifier, and caveats while redacting the signature, and `Verifier` shows the request context and verifier time.

 Third-Party Caveats
 -------------------